 Over 15 years ago, when electronic white boards were the big technology thing I remember visiting a college and they proudly showed me all their classrooms with new white boards.
 However, none of them were on.

 AI is definitely on; it’s the most transformative piece of technology that I’ve experienced in my 25 plus years in post-16 education.
-There is very little in education AI can’t assist with; teaching/coaching, teaching & learning resources, assessment, learner/learning management systems, learner support, admissions & enrolments…the list goes on.
+There is very little in education AI can’t assist with; teaching/coaching, teaching and learning resources, assessment, learner/learning management systems, learner support, admissions and enrolments…the list goes on.

 However, this blog can’t go on and on, so I’m going to focus on just one topic: AI in online assessment.
 This is important to The Skills Network, given we assess circa 250,000 learner submissions every year for ourselves and our partners.
-And important to me personally, as I’m responsible for assessor services (circa 200 assessors) and EQUAL Sigma; our AI powered assessment tool.
+And important to me personally, as I’m responsible for assessor services (circa 200 assessors) and EQUAL Assess (a new and enhanced version of EQUAL Sigma); our AI powered assessment tool.

 To embrace or restrain AI in assessment?